 Richmond Valley Council is responsible for enforcing the water restrictions for all Richmond Valley Council retail water customers.

-- Use of buckets any time, or hand-held hoses for a maximum of 10 minutes every second day, outside the hours of 8am and 4pm.
+• Use of buckets any time, or hand-held hoses for a maximum of 10 minutes every second day, between 4pm and 9am.

-There are no water usage restrictions on industrial businesses such as NCMC, Norco, Holcim and others who require water as part of their essential business activities.
+There are no water usage restrictions on local businesses NCMC, Norco, Holcim and others who require water as part of their essential business activities.
 Nor are there any restrictions on stock watering.

-If you have any queries regarding the level of water restrictions currently in place in Casino please contact Council’s general enquiries number 6660 0300.
+If you have any queries regarding the level of water restrictions currently in place in Casino please contact Council’s customer service centre on 6660 0300.